nortxort/nortbot/README.md

 ## Nortbot

-**I wont be making anymore commits to this project, and as such, it will be arcived on the 1/1/2020**
+**I wont be making anymore commits to this project, and as such, it will be archived on 1/1/2020**

 A bot for Tinychat chat rooms.